City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 $modifiers: true;
 ```

-If value is a string, only that modifier is emitted.
+If value is a string, only that modifier is outputted.

 ```css
 $modifiers: 'name of the modifier';
 ```

-If value is a map, modifiers are emitted according to the values.
+If value is a map, modifiers are outputted according to the values.

 ```css
 $modifiers: (